ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 #### tl;dr

 * Kick off with your team and get to know one another!
-* Check in on getting started with the engineering tools and tech - VS Code, TS, React
+* Check in on getting started with the engineering tools and tech - VS Code, TS, React.
 * Revisit the [Intro to PM and Design thinking](https://github.com/tnt-summer-academy/Curriculum/blob/main/Reference/Product%20decks/1.0%20-%20Intro%20to%20pm%20and%20design%20thinking.pdf) content with your team, especially - the PM role design thinking phases, MVP, and agile development.
-* Make sure your team has a channel setup, encouraging having conversations in this channel and keeping all files there
+* Encouraging having conversations in the team channel, and keeping all files there.

 #### Details